distributeaid/next-website-v2/README.md

 - @mention individuals that you specifically want to involve in the discussion and explain the help or input you need from them.

+- assign the issue owner as a reviewer

 Happy coding!!!

-# Advanced

 ## Creating Issues

-On the [Issue's page on Github](https://github.com/distributeaid/next-website-v2/issues), click the green `New Issue` button or this [New Issue Link](https://github.com/distributeaid/next-website-v2/issues/new).
-Add a descriptive title with an optional `[type tag]` such as [component] or [page].
+On the [Issues page on Github](https://github.com/distributeaid/next-website-v2/issues), click the green `New Issue` button or this [New Issue Link](https://github.com/distributeaid/next-website-v2/issues/new).
+- Add a descriptive title with an optional `[type tag]` such as [component] or [page].
 In the description body summarize the issue.
+- Add external links, such as to figma designs or external documentation, if applicable.
+If a figma design exists, be sure to add screenshots.
+Visual explanations go a long way towards making things super clear.
-Add external links like such as to figma designs, if applicable.
-Add parts of the codebase where changes would be made.
-You can assign the issue to yourself or someone else, or leave for another person to pick it up.
-Add appropriate labels and types.
-Then add the issue to the project **DA Tech**.
+- Add parts of the codebase where changes would be made.
+- Assign the issue to yourself or someone else, or leave for another person to pick it up.
+- Add appropriate labels and types.
+- Add the issue to the project **DA Tech**.

+If the issue needs some precursor set up before someone can work on the issue (particularly for parents of sub issues) such as library installations and page or folder creations, then you must first set the issue as `Triage` until those appropriate changes are made and reviewed in a pull request.
+Otherwise, set the issue as `Ready for Work`.

 ### Sub Issues

 For larger issues that can be split up into separate independent parts.
 For example a new parent page with multiple children components.
 You can create a parent issue, with multiple child issues.
 [See these slides](https://docs.google.com/presentation/d/1ToMum70-qDlaCv6m7X3HfGr3XjaX-UjyA36K4IElO5Y/edit?slide=id.g2dd259a195e_0_9#slide=id.g2dd259a195e_0_9) on how to create sub issues.

-## Reviewing Pull Requests
+# Reviewing Pull Requests

-When reviewing changes, try to first give praise for the work done.
+When reviewing changes, first give praise for the work done.
 Leave a general summary of the changes needed to be made.
 Individual comments can be put to show specific instances or examples directly in the codebase.
 See [Conventional Comments](https://conventionalcomments.org/) for more information.

 A good comment will ideally have the following attributes: